Home AI Tool Reviews About

 Is vLLM faster than TensorRT-LLM?

 The honest answer is “it depends, and the gap is narrower than tribal arguments suggest.”
-For raw throughput on NVIDIA hardware with everything tuned, TensorRT-LLM frequently matches or slightly edges vLLM, because NVIDIA built it to extract maximum performance from their own silicon through kernel fusion and hardware-specific optimization.
-NVIDIA’s published records tend to use TensorRT-LLM for exactly this reason.
-However, vLLM is extremely competitive, especially for high-concurrency batched workloads where PagedAttention shines, and it gets faster with nearly every release.
+For raw throughput on NVIDIA hardware with everything tuned, TensorRT-LLM is designed to extract maximum performance from NVIDIA’s own silicon through kernel fusion and hardware-specific optimization, and NVIDIA’s published records tend to use it for exactly that reason — but whether it comes out ahead of vLLM in your case depends on tuning and configuration. vLLM is extremely competitive, especially for high-concurrency batched workloads where PagedAttention shines, and it improves with nearly every release.
 The bigger practical difference isn’t peak speed — it’s effort. vLLM gets you to “very good” with far less work, while TensorRT-LLM requires an engine-build and tuning step to reach its best numbers.
-For most teams, vLLM’s combination of strong performance and low friction wins.
-For teams operating at massive scale where small efficiency gains compound into large savings, the extra tuning effort of TensorRT-LLM can be worth it.
+For most teams, vLLM’s combination of strong performance and low friction is compelling.
+For teams operating at massive scale where small efficiency gains compound, the extra tuning effort of TensorRT-LLM can be worth it.
 Benchmark both on your actual model and traffic before committing — synthetic comparisons rarely match your reality.

 Can Ollama be used in production?